 The importance of your novel's first chapter cannot be underestimated.
-It's the chapter that introduces your book to the world – the chapter that needs to draw in agents and publishers and readers alike.
+It's the chapter that introduces your book to the world – the chapter that needs to hook readers, agents and publishers alike.
 (No pressure or anything!)

 Here are seven of the most important elements to include in your novel's first chapter.

 Ahhh, the opening paragraph...
 Those short few lines that can make or break a reader's first impression of your book.

 The first paragraph, and even the first sentence, are both of vital importance.
 They need to grab your reader immediately, taking them by the hand and guiding them into the world of your story.